bartdebever/GD7/Portfolio/content/post/guard-ai/index.md

 ## Designing challenges

-This chapter will descript the design challenges that will be faced when designing this AI and game.
+This chapter will describe the design challenges that will be faced when designing this project.

 ### Alert level and resolving the situation

 If we look at games that implement an alert level like *Metal Gear Solid*, *GTA* and *Hitman*.
-These systems either go for slow decay of the alert or an instant switch.
+These games either go for slow decay of the alert or an instant switch.
 It takes time for the guards to "forget" about you and move on with their life.
-Even if *GTA* isn't a stealth game, its not natural for the police to just give up a chase or stop searching but it makes the gameplay fun and rewarding.
+Even if *GTA* isn't a stealth game, it's not natural for the police to just give up a chase or stop searching but it makes the gameplay fun and rewarding.

 In stealth games this can work in a different way, camping.
+The player will stay in the exact same corner for a period of time and wait until the guards all move away.
+While sometimes being exciting, if this is the only activity that the player can do, it will become boring.

+Solutions to this issue are already thought out and implemented.
 Lets look at *GTA 4* against a game like *Hitman*.
 In *GTA 4* there is a detection circle.

 ![Wanted level circle GTA 4](attachments/Radar-GTA4-wanted.png)

-This is basically the scene of the crime and exiting this will result in your *wanted level* (alert level) getting removed after a period of time.
+This is the scene of the crime and exiting this will result in your *wanted level* (alert level) getting removed after a period of time.
-This circle encourages the player to quickly move and make potentially violent actions.
-This is exactly what the game wants.
+This circle encourages the player to move quickly and make potentially violent actions.
+This is exactly what the designers wanted.

 Now compare this to most stealth games, if your alert level drops slowly.
-The default tactic is (kill), run and hide, most often there is something like a container or locker that the player can hide in.
+The default tactic is (kill), run or hide.
+Most often there is something like a container or locker that the player can hide in.

 ![Hiding in a container](attachments/hideincontainer.png)